 I'm all about the quick and easy meal from time to time.
-The king of quick and easy has got to be the stir fry.
-We love mixing it up and trying new ones and as part of my new years resolutions was to try to utilize more of my cookbook and magazines I knew the moment I saw this one we had to try it!
+The king of quick and easy has got to be the stir fry dinner.
+We love mixing it up and trying new ones.
+Part of my new year's resolution is to try to utilize more of my cookbooks and magazines, so the moment I saw this sweet and sour pork recipe, I had to try it!

 Sweet and Sour Pork

 - 1 lb pork tenderloin, cut into ½-inch pieces